alttch/eva3/doc/sfa/sfa_framework.rst

 within the time exceeding heartbeat interval, the connection is considered broken.

-In case of the short-term problems with the server, it will be enough to set the default value
+In case of short-term problems with the server, it will be enough to set the default value

 .. code-block:: javascript